 When the flow rate of a showerhead is less than the minimum flow rate of the corresponding shower valve, the potential for scalding increases for the following reasons: [Read more…]

-The National Insulation Association’s (NIA) new redesigned website is a helpful resource for all things insulation, from training, design helps, and specifications.
+The National Insulation Association’s (NIA) new redesigned website is a helpful resource for all things insulation, from training, design help, and specifications.
 Check out their new website and bookmark it for return trips.
 Enjoy!

 For suggestions on future blog posts, make a suggestion.